fdschmidt93/telescope-egrepify.nvim/README.md

       -- intersect tokens in prompt ala "str1.*str2" that ONLY matches -- if str1 and str2 are consecutively in line with anything in between (wildcard) AND = true,                  -- default
-      lnum = true,                 -- default, not required lnum_hl = "EgrepifyLnum",    -- default, not required, links to `Constant` col = false,                 -- default, not required
+      permutations = false,        -- opt-in to imply AND & match all permutations of prompt tokens lnum = true,                 -- default, not required lnum_hl = "EgrepifyLnum",    -- default, not required, links to `Constant` col = false,                 -- default, not required